altangent/ccxws/README.md

 * `base: string` - the normalized base symbol for the market
 * `quote: string` - the normalized quote symbol for the market
 * `tradeId: int` - the unique trade identifer from the exchanges feed
-* `unix: float` - the unix time stamp in seconds for when the trade executed
+* `unix: int` - the unix timestamp in milliseconds for when the trade executed
+* `side: string` - whether the buyer `buy` or seller `sell` was the maker for the match
-* `price: float` - the price that the trade executed at
+* `price: string` - the price at which the match executed
-* `amount: float` - the amount that was traded (positive means the buyer was the taker, negative means the seller was the taker)
+* `amount: string` - the amount executed in the match

 ### `Level2Point`